Thomas Touhey

 Then just type sudo modprobe sg and try again, it should work fine;

-• to flash something onto the floppy, use dd if=<whatever> of=/dev/sd<device>;
+• To flash something onto the floppy, use dd if=<whatever> of=/dev/sd<device>;

-• to format it to the MS-DOS format (which everyone uses on floppies anyway), use mkfs.msdos /dev/sd<device>.
+• To format it to the MS-DOS format (which everyone uses on floppies anyway), use mkfs.msdos /dev/sd<device>.

 After poking around with Windows, and backing up the personal data I could find in case the previous owner would look for it (I don't have her name, and lost the contact of the seller from Le Bon Coin), I searched for OSes I could boot or even install.
 FreeDOS looked cool, but it required a CD-ROM or USB.
 Other OSes weren't general-purpose (some were made for rescue, others for turning the computer into a simple terminal, etc), until I found Slackware, a Linux distribution which was already out at the time this computer was used.